-Workers’ Comp Benefits, are they Really Enough?
+Workers’ Comp Benefits in Denver, are they Really Enough?

-Colorado Workers’ Compensation and more
+Colorado Workers’ Compensation Laws and more

 Because each state has its own pay scale when it comes to workers’ comp benefits, the amount received can differ state by state for basically the same injury.
 For an interesting read check out this NPR article.
 In the article, the author states that two men, who lived 75 miles apart and who both lost their left arm in a machinery accident, received very different compensations.
 The man from Alabama received $45,000; the man from Georgia could receive over $740,ooo during his lifetime.
 Alabama happens to have the nation’s lowest worker’s comp benefits for amputations according to NPR.
 For reference, in Colorado if a work injury results in amputation the worker is entitled to the standard workers’ compensation benefits plus additional compensation for the loss of the limb based upon statute.
+This means that your local workers’ compensation claims can have unexpected pay-scales in different states.
+If you have been injured, disabled, or suffered trauma from a workplace accident, it’s important to have an experienced, trustworthy workman’s comp attorney to help you file your claim and receive the money you deserve.

 The Fall of the Workers’ Comp System